Pipas/LinuxConfig/README.md

 In Ubuntu you can do it by searching for the `Startup Applications` and adding `fusuma` as a command.

+---
+Alternatively you can use [libinput-gestures](https://github.com/bulletmark/libinput-gestures)

 ## Albert

-[Albert](https://albertlauncher.github.io/) is a desktop laucher for linux, it's simple, fast and it helps you get to what you want faster.
+[Albert](https://albertlauncher.github.io/) is a desktop launcher for linux, it's simple, fast and it helps you get to what you want faster.
 I use Albert quite a lot and I have it bound to the *windows* (super) key on my keyboard.

 To do this we first start with installing Albert, instructions on how to do it can be found [here](https://software.opensuse.org/download.html?project=home:manuelschneid3r&package=albert).